Kmaina32/Ubuntu-Academy-/VISUAL_FRAMEWORK.md

-# SkillSet Academy - Visual Framework
+# Ubuntu Academy - Visual Framework

 This document provides a graphical overview of the application's structure and key operational flows using Mermaid syntax.
 These diagrams can be rendered by GitHub or compatible Markdown editors.